kcayut/1a2b-Guess-number/README.md

       '1' number correct, position wrong, 1B.
       '5' number wrong, position wrong, 1C.
       So sum up the result it get 1A2B1C.
+You should use those ABC hint to find the final answer.

+And this program provide 2 mode, you can guass the number produce by computer or you design an number to make computer gauss.
+But for the computer gauss part, I only have randam gauss so far, maybe more method well come up sometime.